By Steve Bowers (2008/2017)

 After a while Paolo stopped getting details of the alterations, but the voice in his head seemed much more coherent.
 He decided to test the limits of the upgraded system: it would obey his commands where possible, however there was no inhibition against killing humans, so the system did not have an artificial conscience.
 It did not seem to have a personality either, which puzzled him.
 The easiest way was to ask it.

-The "agent" never referred to itself as a person, or showed any self interest.
+The "intelligent agent" never referred to itself as a person, or showed any indications of self-interest.

 Paolo used his rostered time on the moon's airless surface to bury a lifetent (which he had cooked up with the autofab) in a crater less than a hundred kilometres from the colony.
 In the tent was the entire backup computer core, now also infected with the "agent", and various tools and even weapons.
 These preparations might never be needed but he wanted to be prepared for anything he could imagine.
 And he could imagine a lot now.